dionysius/vaultwarden-web-vault-deb/README.md

 # deb packaging for vaultwarden web vault

-This debian source package builds `vaultwarden-web-vault` natively on your build environment from the [official upstream](https://github.com/bitwarden/clients) enriched with the vaultwarden patch.
+This debian source package builds `vaultwarden-web-vault` natively on your build environment from the [official upstream](https://github.com/bitwarden/clients) enriched with the [vaultwarden patches](https://github.com/dani-garcia/bw_web_builds).
 No annoying docker!
 This debian source is managed with [git-buildpackage](https://wiki.debian.org/PackagingWithGit) and is aimed to provide a pretty good quality debian source package (where possible so far).
 You can find the maintaining command summary in [debian/gbp.conf](debian/gbp.conf).

 ## Download prebuilt packages

-Prebuild deb packages are available in the [releases section](https://github.com/dionysius/vaultwarden-web-vault-deb/releases) for latest Ubuntu LTS.
+Prebuilt deb packages are available in the [releases section](https://github.com/dionysius/vaultwarden-web-vault-deb/releases) for latest Ubuntu LTS.
 I'd liked to include also debian stable, but [there are no debian images available in github actions](https://github.com/actions/runner-images).

+They are built in [Github Actions](https://github.com/dionysius/vaultwarden-web-vault-deb/actions) and automatically created on a debian tag push and released on a successful build.

 ## Requirements